unnus/unnus/content/podcast/season-one/episode-04-building-brand-culture-of-trust-with-dr.steve-rasner.md

 Steve:

-I request them to bring the spouse Yes,
+I request them to bring the spouse Yes.

 Sliman: